ShiJbey/TDRS/README.md

 ## Project contents

 This repository contains a Unity project with TDRS added as an embedded package.
 The package-specific code can be found in the `Packages/TDRS` directory.
-All other data found in the `Assets` folder belong to the samples and are not included in the final package distribution.
+All other data found in the `Assets` folder belong to the samples.

 ## Installation instructions